JhowPuscan/JhowPuscan/README.md

 - ⚡ Fun fact: **I can debug code while managing transport regulations! 🚌💻**

 ## 🚀 What I Do
-I'm a **Computer Systems Engineering Student** passionate about creating robust, accessible, and modern digital solutions.
-I specialize in **Progressive Web Apps (PWAs)** and **Business Process Automation**, helping SMBs improve their operations by 30-70%.
+I'm a **Computer Systems Engineer** with proven experience in developing scalable, enterprise-grade solutions.
+I specialize in **Full Stack Development**, **Progressive Web Applications (PWAs)**, and **Business Process Automation**, delivering measurable improvements of 30-70% in operational efficiency for SMBs and enterprise clients.

 ## 🛠️ Tech Stack